 Open Sorcery is a cyberpunk hypertext adventure.
 You play as BEL/S, a fire elemental who has been bound by C++ code to serve as a firewall.
 Your job is to scan the local environment and detect any other elementals or poltergeists who could be interfering with your creators or neighbors.
 As you identify their material and motive, you will learn more about the world around you and gain sentience — possibly posing a threat yourself.

-Watch the video above, or download the audio edition below or from iTunes, Stitcher, Google Podcasts, Pandora, Amazon Music, Overcast, Spotify, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
+Watch the video above, or download the audio edition below or from Apple Podcasts, Stitcher, Google Podcasts, Pandora, Amazon Music, Overcast, Spotify, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
 A complete transcript is provided after the shownotes.

 Links mentioned in this episode: